|Nutrition Facts (per serving)|

 Gather the ingredients.

-Strain the seeds using a fine-mesh strainer and run warm water over them, picking away any pumpkin guts.
+Rinse the seeds using a fine-mesh strainer and run warm water over them, picking away any pumpkin guts.

 In a medium bowl, add the pumpkin seeds with melted butter, salt, and garlic powder and toss to combine and fully coat the pumpkin seeds.